 This will be an atypical post, as I’m not going to talk about music.
 I’m going to talk about video games.
 And music (ha).

-I don’t know if I have mentioned this in the past, but I’m a point-and-click adventures enthusiast.
+I probably haven’t mentioned this in the past, but I’m a point-and-click adventures enthusiast.
 Most people I know are not familiar with those type of games, so I rarely speak about it.
 To make a long story short, they are based on solving enigmas, talking with other characters in order to gather valuable clues, examining locations, finding objects and using or combining them to go ahead with the story.
 It’s very much like an interactive movie.
 It appeals to me, as it’s more brain-oriented rather than action-based gaming (as you can imagine from the definition point-and-click).
 Usually, they are also pretty humorous, even though it depends on the story; some are deeper than others.
 The graphics are very creative, ranging from old-school pixel art to 2D cartoonish backgrounds and characters, or 3D design.

 An authentic milestone in the adventure games world, and the very first point-and-click I have ever played (on floppy disks nonetheless, using an Amiga 500 computer), is The Secret of Monkey Island (1990) from LucasArts Film Games.
 If you haven’t played it – well, I can’t recommend it enough.
 You will thank me later.
 I’m going to quote Wikipedia with some basic info about the game:

 The Secret of Monkey Island is a 1990 point-and-click graphic adventure game developed and published by Lucasfilm Games.
 It takes place in a fictional version of the Caribbean during the age of piracy.
 The player assumes the role of Guybrush Threepwood, a young man who dreams of becoming a pirate, and explores fictional islands while solving puzzles.